 Security Restricted Area and Access Points

 Describe the aerodrome security restricted area and access points.
 The security restricted area and access points shall be depicted in pictures.
-The access gates for pedestrians and vehicles shall be identified.
+The access gates for pedestrians and vehicles, as well as any emergency access gates, shall be identified.

 Example: